Health & Well-being

 But set some boundaries too

-Family life is full on, and the best people to organise the calendar and budget are the grown-ups.
-So, while I just suggested parents allow their kids to take the lead in pursuit of a passion, the level of involvement and the extent of commitment ideally needs a parent’s oversight.
 Realistically, there are not enough hours in the day or dollars in the bank account for limitless team memberships and endless hours of training, especially for the super sporty kiddos who want to have a go at it all.
 And that’s okay.
 We can help our kids make thoughtful choices so the whole family’s commitments are manageable.
 Overscheduling is chronic in modern family life, with wide-reaching implications.
 Many wise families allow each child just one or two activities per term, so there is spare time in the week for bush walks, beach runs, backyard cricket or simply sitting on the couch watching the Olympics on telly.

-Speaking of boundaries, sometimes lessons in follow-through and grit require us to hold the line in another way – for example, when your child wants to quit after the first two games, it’s okay to push him to finish the season and then maybe try something new next time.
+A further thought on boundaries, sometimes lessons in follow-through and grit require us to hold the line in another way – for example, when your child wants to quit after the first two games, it’s okay to push him to finish the season and then maybe try something new next time.

 The main reason kids enter sport in the first place is to have a good time and be with their friends.
 And since most kids will not be Olympians, the emphasis should be on fun.